 On the heels of RESULTS Educational Fund’s latest report, World Bank Financing for Education: Less or More for the Poor in IDA 16?, the World Bank today announced $750 million in additional investments in education.
 While a definite step in the right direction, we’re still pushing for these funds to be frontloaded — spent over the next three years as opposed to five — and also given as grants rather than loans.
 The announcement was made during an event at the Millennium Development Goal Summit in New York City, where it is hoped that other donors will follow suit and increase their investments toward achieving universal primary education by 2015.

-In preparation fo the MDG Summit and the Global Fund replenishment, RESULTS along with our amazing grassroots volunteers have embarked on a media campaign to do our part to make sure the U.S. fulfills a pledge of $6 billion over the next 3 years.
-We have been submitting editorials, letters to the editor, and op-eds on this issue and have made an incredible impact.
-Read more to download a PDF of all the news clips we’ve generated to date.
-Keep checking back here as the document will be updated periodically as the media hits come in!
+In preparation for the 2010 MDG Summit and the Global Fund Replenishment Conference, RESULTS along with our amazing grassroots volunteers embarked on a media campaign to support a U.S. pledge of $6 billion over 3 years, 2011–2013.
+We have submitted editorials, letters to the editor, and op-eds on this issue and made an incredible impact.
+Read more to download a PDF of all the news clips we generated.

 In a speech before the United Nations General Assembly last September, President Obama declared, “We will support the Millennium Development Goals, and approach next year's summit with a global plan to make them a reality.”
 As the time approaches to present that plan, a substantial, multi-year pledge to the Global Fund to Fight AIDS, TB and Malaria is essential for achieving the 2015 MDGs related to global health.
 To continue the work of life-saving programs and to accelerate the progress against these killer diseases, the United States must commit to contributing $6 billion to the Global Fund over a three-year period beginning in 2012.
 Download the full document here in MS Word.